-As a member of the LGBTQ community, I'm very aware of the challenges of finding a therapist who is respectful and affirming.
-I know what it's like to search for someone to talk with who understands my situation.
-I've had therapists who seemed nice and tried very hard to be accepting but still seemed to have issues with my "lifestyle".
-I've also been to therapists who, with the best of intentions, try to fix something that I don't think needs to be fixed, or just don't understand why something is a problem for me when it isn't for them.
+Many well-intentioned therapists try very hard to be accepting but there can still be that awkwardness in the relationship, because they've never been there.
+Other therapists, with the best of intentions, try to fix something that doesn't need to be fixed, or just don't understand why something is a problem for me when it isn't for them.
 A therapist might be very sympathetic but that doesn't go very far if they can't relate.
-I know that it can be uncomfortable talking with some therapists about things like sex or desires if you're uncomfortable yourself and worried that they're uncomfortable.
+I also know that it can be uncomfortable talking with some therapists about things like sex or desires if you're uncomfortable yourself and worried that they're uncomfortable.

 Even if a therapist cares deeply, it's hard avoid personal reactions or agendas for clients, particularly when they can't relate in some way to the client's situation.

 My personal experience and my training in Narrative Therapy (which has a focus on issues such as identity) have helped me to be more aware of what gets in the way of people being able to be themselves.
 Our cis-gender hetero-normative culture that's dominated by straight white males means that it can feel like there is no room for our stories -- that are different from the dominant story.
 Making my clients aware of how culture and family affect how we feel about ourselves is important, especially when clients frequently seem to blame themselves for arbitrary and absurd cultural standards.
 If this relates to what clients bring to to therapy it is important to point it out.

 I want to help you write and find comfort with the story of who you are, separate from what the culture or your family have decided for you.